Tessah Andrianjafitrimo

 Tessah Andrianjafitrimo (born 11 October 1998) is a French professional tennis player of Malagasy descent.
 She was born in Montpellier, France.

 On 20 June 2022, she achieved her best WTA singles ranking of 139.
 Andrianjafitrimo has won six singles and two doubles titles on the ITF Circuit.

-Personal life
+Early life

+Tessah was born in Montpellier and has two younger siblings.
 Her father, Teddy Andrianjafitrimo, was born in Madagascar.
 Teddy was an excellent amateur tennis player.
-A tennis champion of Madagascar and Africa, he did not become a professional tennis player because of lacking financial support to do so.
-Teddy immigrated to France and worked as a club coach; he is currently Tessah's coach.
-Tessah was born in Montpellier and has been living in Nogaro since 2010.
-She has two younger siblings.
+A tennis champion of Madagascar and Africa, he did not become a professional player because he lacked the financial support to do so.
+He emigrated to France and worked as a club coach and as his daughter's coach.

 Career

 Junior

 Andrianjafitrimo started playing tennis when she was five years old.
 She was the 2014 national girls' champion of France in the 15–16 year-olds category.
 She had a career-high ITF junior combined ranking of world No. 29, attained on 14 September 2015.